leo-arch/clifm/README.md

 **NOTE:** By default, CliFM ships only one color scheme, but more are provided by [clifm-colors](https://github.com/leo-arch/clifm-colors).
 The package is also available in the [AUR](https://aur.archlinux.org/packages/clifm-colors-git).

-Finally, all CLiFM options could be handled directly via command line, by passing parameters to the program, or via plain text configuration files, located in `$XDG_CONFIG_HOME/clifm/`.
+Finally, all CliFM options could be handled directly via command line, by passing parameters to the program, or via plain text configuration files, located in `$XDG_CONFIG_HOME/clifm/`.

-Insofar as it is heavily inspired by the KISS principle, CLiFM is fundamentally aimed to be lightweight, fast, and simple.
+Insofar as it is heavily inspired by the KISS principle, CliFM is fundamentally aimed to be lightweight, fast, and simple.
 And if you think it's not fast enough, you can always try the **light mode** to make it even faster.

 ## Dependencies: